graemetlloyd/ProjectWhalehead/Outline.md

 Cobbett, A., Wilkinson, M. and Wills, M. A., 2007.
 Fossils impact as hard as living taxa in parsimony analyses of morphology.
 Systematic Biology, 56, 753-766.

+Goloboff, P. A. and Catalano, S. A., 2016.
+TNT version 1.5, including a full implementation of phylogenetic morphometrics.
+Cladistics, 32, 221-238.

+Hartman, S., Mortimer, M., Wahl, W. R., Lomax, D. R., Lippincott, J. and Lovelace, D. M., 2019.
+A new paravian dinosaur from the Late Jurassic of North America supports a late acquisition of avian flight.
+PeerJ, 7, e7247.

+Hillis, D. M., Heath, T. A. and St John, K., 2005.
+Analysis and visualization of tree space.
+Systematic Biology, 54, 471–482.

 Koch, N. M. and Parry, L. A., in review.
 Death is on our side: paleontological data drastically modify phylogenetic hypotheses. https://www.biorxiv.org/content/10.1101/723882v1

+Sansom, R. S., Choate, P. G., Keating, J. N. and Randle, E., 2018.
+Parsimony, not Bayesian analysis, recovers more stratigraphically congruent phylogenetic trees.
+Biology Letters, 14, [????].

 Wright, A. M., Lloyd, G. T. and Hillis, D. M., 2016.
 Modeling character change heterogeneity in phylogenetic analyses of morphology through the use of priors.
 Systematic Biology, 65, 602-611.